josephnhtam/live-streaming-server-net/docs/tutorials/serving-hls.md

 }
 ```

 This code sets up the server using LiveStreamingServerNet to listen on port 1935 for RTMP streams.
-Whenever an RTMP stream is published to the server, a HLS transmuxer will be created to convert the RTMP stream into an HLS stream, and its manifest will be stored as `/output/{streamPath}/output.m3u8`.
+Whenever an RTMP stream is published to the server, a HLS transmuxer will be created to convert the RTMP stream into an HLS stream, and its manifest will be stored as `/hls-output/{streamPath}/output.m3u8`.
 Additionally, the `HlsTransmuxerEventListener` is added to log out the transmuxer events.
-And finally, a static files middleware is added to serve the generated HLS live streams at `/hls/**`.
+And finally, the `HlsFilesMiddleware` is added to serve the generated HLS live streams at `/hls/**`.

 ### Step 3: Launch Your Live Streaming Server